No, all and any of the arts are eligible for nomination.

 Power Art Boxes

 PowerArt! brings color and creativity to downtown Ann Arbor by transforming everyday traffic signal boxes into vibrant works of public art.
-Instead of plain metal boxes, pedestrians now see original artwork by local artists wrapped around these small but highly visible pieces of infrastructure.
-In the most recent 2024–2025 installation round, Creative Washtenaw added 11 new designs and refreshed many existing wraps, bringing the total to 40 PowerArt! boxes across the city.
+Produced by Creative Washtenaw in partnership with the City of Ann Arbor, the program replaces plain metal boxes with original artwork by local artists wrapped around these small but highly visible pieces of infrastructure.
+In the most recent 2024–2025 installation round, 11 new designs were added and many existing wraps were refreshed, bringing the total to 40 PowerArt! boxes across the city.
 From floral and nature-inspired pieces to bold graphic designs, each box adds personality and visual interest to the streetscape.
 What was once overlooked infrastructure is now a source of neighborhood pride, artistic expression, and everyday joy for residents and visitors alike.

 A2AC Murals and Planters